hphelion/documentation/migration-details-reference.md

 * [Email support@hpcloud.com](mailto:support@hpcloud.com)
 * Call at 1-855-61CLOUD (1-855-612-5683) in the U.S. or +1-678-745-9010 internationally.

-## Post-transition steps for Windows images ## {#PostTransWindows}
+## Post-transition configuration for Windows images ## {#PostTransWindows}

 After customer support has assisted with your Windows image transition from version 12.12 to 13.5, you will not be able to connect to the KMS host to receive the required license activation, and you might not be able to connect to your volume using a remote desktop connection.
-To ensure your Windows 12.12 image is usable in 13.5, you **must** follow the steps below to change your remote desktop firewall exceptions and modify the KMS host.
+To ensure your Windows 12.12 image is usable in 13.5, you **must** change your remote desktop firewall exceptions and modify the KMS host.

 ### Changing Remote Desktop Firewall exception ###